Finiteness of hyperbolic entropy for holomorphic foliations with non-degenerate singularities: Introduction

-The article is organised as follows.
+The article is organized as follows.
 In Section~\ref{secprel}, we introduce the hyperbolic entropy following~\cite{DNSI}.
 Moreover, we recall our previous work on local orthogonal projections from a leaf to another and the generalization of the Gr\"{o}nwall Lemma.
 In Section~\ref{seclocal}, we study the flow in a small step of hyperbolic time for the three types of singularities.
 We obtain a first cell decomposition.
 In Section~\ref{secreduc}, we show a sufficient condition for the entropy to be finite.
 This criterion involves the orthogonal projections and their corrections near the singularities.
+This is where we need to control the monodromy.
 In Section~\ref{sectrans}, we build a hyperbolically dense mesh of transversals and the initial covering that is refined later to obtain the Bowen cells.
-In Section~\ref{secholo}, we study the holonomy mappings in small hyperbolic time to carry information during the refinement process.
+In Section~\ref{secholo}, we study the holonomy mappings and their distortion in small hyperbolic time.
+This enables us to carry information during the refinement process.
 In Section~\ref{sechyp}, we consider trees that encode the dynamics on the universal cover $\set{D}$, and are compatible with our mesh of transversals.
 Section~\ref{secproof} ends the proof by exposing more precisely our refinement algorithm and building the orthogonal projection that is needed for our criterion.